wp-plugins/podlove-podcasting-plugin-for-wordpress/doc/template_ref.md

                 </strong>
                 {% capture tmp %}If tracking is active, this generates the tracking URL.
 Otherwise, it's identical to`{% raw %}.url{% endraw %}`.

+- source: download source for tracking, for example "webplayer", "download" or "feed"
+- context: (optional) download context for tracking, for example "home"/"episode"/"archive" for player source or feed slug for feed source
 {% endcapture %}
 {{ tmp | markdownify }}